AmineHazi/AmineHazi/README.md

 - 👋 Hi, I’m @AmineHazi
-- 👀 I’m interested in Coding haha you guessed it ! eheum and AI but i am still a very noob in it
+- 👀 I’m interested in Coding and AI and i am trying to learn more !
-- 🌱 I’m currently learning C-C++ trying to-
+- 🌱 I’m currently learning C-C++ and java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine learning projects contact me if you're interested
 - 📫 How to reach me Amineahazi03@gmail.com

 <!---